 |Voyage / Flight||Training dates|

 |FA02||2 November 2020|

 |V3||26 March 2021|

-In addition to the mandatory training all expeditioners must attend compulsory voyage or flight briefings.
+In addition to training, all expeditioners must attend compulsory voyage or flight briefings.

 Travelling by ship

 All expeditioners who are travelling to Antarctica by ship are required to attend a mandatory voyage briefing.
 This will be held on the day of sailing.